InfusionBot/Welcome-Bot/README.md

 ### Welcome channel

-You can set welcome channel, by using the `welcome channel` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#welcome)
+You can set welcome channel, by using the `welcome channel` command, more info can be found in [docs for commands](https://infusionbot.github.io/docs/commands.html#welcome)

 ### Goodbye channel

-You can set goodbye channel, by using the `goodbye channel` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#goodbye)
+You can set goodbye channel, by using the `goodbye channel` command, more info can be found in [docs for commands](https://infusionbot.github.io/docs/commands.html#goodbye)

 ### Moderation channel

 By default the bot will check for a channel named `mod-log`.

-You can change this channel name, by using the `modlogs set` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#modlogs)
+You can change this channel name, by using the `modlogs set` command, more info can be found in [docs for commands](https://infusionbot.github.io/docs/commands.html#modlogs)

 ## Botlists

-Discord welcome bot can be found on different Botlist sites.
+InfusionBot can be found on different Botlist sites.
 Feel free to upvote him to show your support.

 ### [discordextremelist.xyz](https://discordextremelist.xyz/en-US/bots/welcome-bot)